Submitted names are contributed by users of this website. The accuracy of these name definitions cannot be guaranteed.

 From Chinese 泰 (tài)

-meaning "country, state".
+meaning "country".
 This is the Chinese name for Thailand

 TAIPEI (Settlement) Afrikaans, Albanian, Bosnian, Croatian, Danish, Dutch, English, Estonian, Finnish, French, Greek, Indonesian, Italian, Japanese, Malay, Norwegian, Romanian, Swedish, Tagalog, Turkish